 Following the sudden death of her trusted agent not long after she had signed a one-year deal with Pathé (which was then absorbed by RKO), Marion Shilling found herself, as quoted in Boyd Magers and Michael G. Fitzgerald’s Westerns Women, “rudderless, adrift.
 I was so young, dependent.”

-As it turned out, she would never get the chance to appear in a more elaborate production like Lord Byron of Broadway.
-The young actress’ other non-Western movies of the period were almost invariably B flicks or minor programmers.
-Examples include:
+As it turned out, she would never get the chance to appear in a more elaborate A-grade production like Lord Byron of Broadway.
+The young actress’ other non-Western movies at that time were almost invariably B flicks, plus the occasional mid-level “programmer.”

 - Louis J. Gasnier’s crime drama Shadow of the Law (1930), in which good girl Shilling and greedy villainess Natalie Moorhead vie for the attention of a pre-stardom William Powell.